WeblateOrg/weblate/docs/vcs.rst

 .. note::

-    If you username or password contains special characters, those have to be URL encoded, for example
+    If your username or password contains special characters, those have to be URL encoded, for example
     ``https://user%40example.com:%24password%23@bitbucket.org/…``.